 Angela Owen was commissioned into the British Army in 1976, she served in the UK, Germany and had tours in Northern Ireland during the ‘Troubles’.
 She competed in the Commonwealth Games in Brisbane in the 100m and 200m sprints, setting the Army 200m record in 1982 which she still holds.

 Tere is the Pro Vice-Chancellor (External Relations) at Southampton Solent University and a Board Director of the Southampton Business Improvement District.
 At the University, his remit covers all external relations, including marketing, communications, news media, alumni, philanthropy, commercial partnerships, community engagement, international and student recruitment.
 He has held senior level roles in both public and private sector education providers for more than a decade, across the UK, Australia and New Zealand.

 The founding director of Development Professionals Ltd, Philip is responsible for helping clients to improve organisation, team and individual performance.
 This is achieved by facilitating the design of business strategy; by developing management and teamwork skills; and by integrating leadership, learning and action through coaching.

-After an 11 year career as a management development specialist and HR business partner with HSBC Steve returned to his academic career in firstly with Chichester University and since 2014 with Regents University London where he is the Associate Dean of the Business and Management Faculty.
+After 11 years as a management development specialist and HR business partner with HSBC, Steve resumed his academic career in firstly with Chichester University and since 2014 with Regents University London where he is currently the Interim Dean of the Business and Management Faculty.